-Repairing, removing and sometimes relocating artworks are also central in the public art program.
+Repairing, removing and sometimes relocating artworks is also central in the public art program.
 Damaged or unmaintained artwork presents a neglectful public image of the Shire.
-There are clear cost benefits in a regular maintenance regime that may also include recontextualising artworks to better locations.
+There are clear cost benefits in a regular maintenance regime that may also include re-contextualising artworks to better locations.
 A review of various artworks on and off the Public Art Register (many artworks are not listed on the current Register), reveals the importance of artwork maintenance being embedded in Council works programs.

-Public art commissions are to be robust and low maintenance pointing to materials such as basalt, bronze, high quality metals, glass and mosaics that weather extremely well and require minimal care.
+Public art commissions are to be robust and low maintenance, pointing to materials such as basalt, bronze, high quality metals, glass and mosaics that weather extremely well and require minimal care.
 While this may mean spending more upfront, the advantages accrue as the years pass.
-By comparison, paint and acrylics lacks material integrity, fading and deteriorating over time.
+Consideration must be taken into the longevity of paint and acrylics based works to avoid fading and deteriorating over time.